Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Illustrative example II: interacting fermions

 \section{Illustrative example II: interacting fermions}

-Thus far, our general results have been illustrated using the driven Rice-Mele model (\ref{eq: driven RM model}), a model of quadratic fermions with the property that the underlying Hilbert space can be constructed as a direct product of single-particle states.
-A fascinating question arises regarding whether the statement of almost-orthogonality between vectors in the complement of the initial state continues to hold for typical many-body systems, specifically those controlled by nonintegrable interacting Hamiltonians.
-In order to investigate this question, we examine an interacting Kitaev chain model described by the following Hamiltonian,
+Up to this point, our general results from Secs.\ \ref{sec: a motivating limit} and \ref{sec: Reverse triangle inequalities}, have been illustrated using the driven Rice-Mele model (\ref{eq: driven RM model}), a model of quadratic fermions characterized by the unique property where the underlying Hilbert space is constructed as a direct product of single-particle states.
+A pivotal question emerges regarding whether the phenomenon of almost-orthogonality between vectors in the complement of the initial state exists in typical many-body systems, especially those governed by nonintegrable interacting Hamiltonians.
+In this section, we respond to the question affirmatively.
+To demonstrate this, we analyze an interacting Kitaev chain model defined by the following Hamiltonian

 where $n^{\,}_{j}\:=c^{\dag}_{j}c^{\,}_{j}$ is the number operator of fermions at lattice site $j$, $N$ the number of lattice sites, $J$ the hopping amplitude, $\Delta$ the superconducting pairing amplitude, $V$ the strength of nearest-neighbor Coulomb repulsion, and $\mu(\lambda)=\mu^{\,}_{0}\lambda$ (with $\mu^{\,}_{0}\in\mathbb{R}$) the time-dependent chemical potential.
 If $V=0,$ the Hamiltonian (\ref{eq: driven Kitaev model}) reduces to that of the Kitaev model of one-dimensional $p$-wave superconductors \cite{Kitaev00}.
 We shall consider the Hamiltonian (\ref{eq: driven Kitaev model}) with periodic boundary conditions and the sector of odd fermion parity.
-To ensure the numerical simulation results reflect generic features, we avoid selecting parameter values that correspond to solvable points \cite{Chepiga23}.
-For concreteness, we choose the following value of parameters
+To ensure that our numerical simulation results reflect generic features, we avoid selecting parameter values corresponding to solvable points \cite{Chepiga23}.
+For concreteness, we choose the following parameter values